The Sundance Association

 Volunteers.
 We always need volunteers to help at Sundance Saloon, or with any of our various projects.
 Donating one hour of your time every month or two can make a difference.
 It's a great way to meet people, and you can feel first-hand the satisfaction that comes with contributing to our community.

 Financial Contributions.
 Admission fees to Sundance Saloon do not cover all our operating costs, which include not only rent, but advertising, administrative costs, support of other community projects, and more.
 We strive to keep our admission fees affordable for everyone.
 Contributions from individuals like you are essential to the survival of The Sundance Association and the future of country-western dancing in the Bay Area.
-35% of our income derives from direct donations and memberships.
+Over 50% of our income derives from donations and memberships.

 Memberships.
 You can become a member of The Sundance Association!
 Memberships constitute a formal way of donating, while emphasizing the community base of The Sundance Association.
 Members receive some tangible benefits, such as invitations to member meetings, free passes to Sundance Saloon, discount admission to the Sundance Stompede, and the like.
 Members of the Sundance Association automatically belong to the International Association of Gay and Lesbian Country-Western Dance Clubs.
 And membership fees are tax-deductible to the extent allowed by law.
 But, the primary reason to become a member is simply to take pride in the knowledge that you are contributing to the future of country-western dancing in the Bay Area.